dxiai/multimico-phi/README.md

-# multimico-phi
+# MultiMICO 𝞅

-Abstracting Physical Computing using Raspberry Pi
+Abstracting Physical Computing using Containers on a Raspberry Pi